nicoalesi/monty-hall-problem-simulator/README.md

 Indeed, if you decide to change your choice, the probability of winning will be **66%**.

-My approach to this is really simple and it is what can e deduced from my code.
+My approach to this is really simple and it is what can be deduced from my code.
 To calculate the probability of winning changing the door we can calculate the complementary of the probability of winning keeping our first door.
 When you choose your door you have 3 possibilities, hence 33% chance of getting the winning one.
 If you don't do anything at all after your decision